 he purpose of Practice Notes is to provide information to actuaries on current actuarial practices in areas that are intended to supplement the available actuarial literature, especially where the areas of practice addressed are subject to emerging technology or recently adopted external requirements.
 Practice Notes are not interpretations of standards, nor do they convey generally accepted actuarial practices in the same sense that standards of practice do Actuaries are not in any way bound to follow Practice Notes.
+Notes concerning general questions relating to professionalism may also be issued

-Practice Notes are written by groups of actuaries having practical experience and expertise in a particular area of practice There may be informal exposure of draft Practice Notes by the originating group to meetings of other interested actuaries, but there is no formal process for recording or responding to any comments that might be generated.
-The Practice Notes developed are reviewed and edited by Academy staff and, if approved by the appropriate practice council, are published and distributed by the Academy In contrast, actuarial standards of practice and compliance guidelines are promulgated by the Actuarial Standards Board, which adheres to procedures that are intended to provide due process and exposure to professional review and staff in developing and maintaining the timeliness and effectiveness of Practice Notes.
+Practice Notes are written by groups of actuaries having practical experience and expertise in a particular area of prac-There may be informal exposure of draft Practice Notes by the originating group to meetings of other interested actuaries, but there is no formal process for recording or responding to any comments that might be generated.
+Practice Notes developed are reviewed and edited by Academy staff and, if approved by the appropriate practice council chairperson, are published and distributed by the Academy.
+In contrast, actuarial standards of practice and compliance guidelines are promulgated by the Actuarial Standards Board, which adheres to procedures that are intended to provide due process and exposure to professional review

+The following guidelines are intended to assist Academy officers, committees, and staff in developing and maintaining the timeliness and effectiveness of Practice Notes.
 These guidelines are designed to promote consistency of quality and style and to ensure that the practices identified are in conformity with the standards of practice and existing regulatory requirements.
 Nothing in these guidelines is intended to inhibit other actuarial organizations from publishing materials that provide information on current actuarial practices to assist practicing actuaries.